minahussain/CosDNA_Extension/README.md

 # CosDNA Extension - Chrome

-Download the chrome extension [here](https://chrome.google.com/webstore/detail/cosdna-extension/apjcnjbhemlgjpfkbfdcmgopangnienl?hl=en-US&gl=US).
+Download the Chrome extension [here](https://chrome.google.com/webstore/detail/cosdna-extension/apjcnjbhemlgjpfkbfdcmgopangnienl?hl=en-US&gl=US).

+Download the Firefox addon [here](https://addons.mozilla.org/en-US/firefox/addon/cosdna-addon/)

 You can highlight text and open a new CosDNA search tab of your selection using this extension.